revolist/revogrid-docs/pricing.md

       name: Pro Advanced
       featured: true
       badge: Best for teams that need the core team
-      description: For product teams that want direct access to RevoGrid experts.
+      description: For product teams that need Pivot Grid, Gantt Chart, and direct access to RevoGrid experts.
       action: Buy Pro Advanced
       features:
         - Everything in Pro Light